Data Protection Impact Assessment (DPIA)

 In addition, the national supervisory authorities (ICO in the UK) have to establish and publish a list of processing operations which always require a data protection impact assessment in their jurisdiction (Blacklist).
 They are also free to publish a list of processing activities which specifically do not require a privacy impact assessment (Whitelist).
 If a company has appointed a Data Protection Officer, their advice must be taken into account when conducting a DPIA.

-We carry out and/or advise on DPIA’s.
+We carry out and/or give advice on DPIA’s.

 Internal Audits & Information Asset Register